 Your doctor is usually not allowed to tell your parents that you visited the doctors or anything that was talked about during your visit.
 This is called confidentiality.

-If you are concerned about your appointment being kept confidential (between just you and the doctor) you should check with your doctor before or at the beginning of the appointment.
+If you are worried about your appointment being kept confidential (between just you and the doctor) you should check with your doctor before or at the beginning of the appointment.

-- you have an infectious disease (like malaria, cholera, syphilis, chlamydia or HIV/AIDS), your doctor must notify the Department of Health;
+- you have an infectious disease (like malaria, cholera, syphilis, chlamydia or HIV/AIDS), your doctor must notify the Chief Public Health Officer;

-- your doctor thinks you are being physically or sexually abused, they must notify the Department for Families and Communities who may take action to investigate;
+- your doctor thinks you are being physically, sexually or emotionally abused, they must notify the Department for Families and Communities who may take action to investigate;

 There is no age limit preventing you from buying contraception like condoms or spermicides at a pharmacy, or from getting medical advice about contraception without parental consent.